SeniorLiving.org is compensated when you click on the provider links listed on this page. This compensation does not impact our ratings or reviews.

 MGMove costs $199.95 up front.
 For comparison, the SOS Smartwatch from Bay Alarm Medical costs $159.
 I've tested both systems and discovered that the two watches look very similar and are likely made by the same manufacturer.
 The software and features are where you'll notice a difference.
 MGMove's more advanced features are worth the higher price, in my opinion.

 Money-Saving Tip: Before making a purchase, call customer service or chat with a live customer-support agent.
 Medical Guardian offers promotions throughout the year to help you save.
 AARP members can receive discounts, too, but you'll need to call before purchasing.

 Along with purchasing the watch, you'll pay a monthly monitoring subscription.
 The monthly and quarterly plans cost $39.95 per month, while the annual plan breaks down to $36.62 per month.
-Bay Alarm Medical charges $29.95 per month for monitoring, while WellBe charges $44.95 per month for its smartwatch.
-That places Medical Guardian in the middle.
+Bay Alarm Medical charges $34.95 per month for monitoring, while WellBe charges $29.95 per month for its smartwatch.
+That places Medical Guardian on the higher end of prices.

 Our unboxing experience may be a little different from yours.
 The box we received came with the MGMove and charging accessories, along with a branded water bottle, sticker, cooling towel, and T-shirt.
 That doesn't appear to be a normal promotion, but rather a special package put together for reviewers.
 We've been reviewing Medical Guardian products for a long time, and we really appreciate this extra perk!

 Inside the small MGMove box, we found the smartwatch, a charge cable, a power supply, and a magnetic charging station.
 Medical Guardian also sent an EMT information card that you can fill out and leave on your fridge where emergency services can easily find it.